swanky-rt/Student-Navigator/final_project/MLP/README.md

 ### 3\.
 Running the Demo

-We provide a full pipeline demo that detects the context and applies the corresponding mock privacy rules.
+Here is the full pipeline demo that detects the context and applies the corresponding mock privacy rules.

 ```bash
 python demo_pipeline.py